elmq0022/shen/DESIGN.md

 - **Users** are assigned to **groups**
 - **Groups** are assigned **roles** for specific **applications**
-- When a user has multiple groups with different roles for the same app, the **highest priority** role wins
+- When a user has multiple groups with different roles for the same application, the **highest priority** role wins
 - **Service accounts** use the same permission model but cannot access Shen's management API
 - **Group managers** are users with elevated privileges to manage membership of specific groups, enabling self-service team management without requiring admin intervention